lemadane/boilerplate-node-api/README.md

 # boilerplate-node-api

-retail-node-api is a retail management web API in Node and Express with PostgreSQL as the database manager.
+- is a boilerplate Web API in Node and Express with PostgreSQL as the database manager.